Leaf-Agriculture/docs/docs/operations_endpoints.md

 PROCESSED | When all the files included in the batch were processed successfully or not FAILED | The batch did not generated any leaf files

-The messages with FAILED status have the informative key *statusDetails*.
+The messages with FAILED status have the key *statusDetails*.
 The statusDetails are just informative and should not be used programatically.

 ```json
 {